NORXND/AdventOfCode2021/README.md

 # Advent of Code 2021 Solutions by NORXND
+## Update
+Nothing will probably show anymore.
+I don't have time and experience to solve the next tasks although I'm happy I was able to finish over half of it!

 Bad, slow, unreadable.
 Just go away because there is a lot of other repos like this with better answers that will teach you more.

 I'm not guaranteeing that new days will come out.